National Geographic – The Ultimate Brand Experience?

 On walking in you are greeted by a staff member from one of the many nations represented in the store.
-To the right are the magazines and videos, all with the iconic yellow border, perfectly displayed in a small pagoda-like structure.
+To the right are magazines and videos, all with the iconic yellow border, perfectly displayed in a small pagoda-like structure.
 Beyond is a café with rustic tables and chairs.
 It is a great place to chat and enjoy a drink and pastry or pincho created by the fabulous Spanish chef.

 An artistic experience

 All is interposed with state of the art interactive screens and video walls bringing HD quality pictures from around the world up close and real.
-After hours, the merchandise packs away and the room becomes a lecture theatre.
+After hours, the merchandise then packs away and the room becomes a lecture theatre.